DEQrmichie/heatsource-9/README.md

 - Look into issues with including evaporation losses (much higher rates in the first reach than rest of the model).
 - Review cloudiness routines.
 - Output hyporheic energy flux.
-- Consider methodology change for hyporheic to consider recent publications.
+- Consider methodology change for hyporheic
 - Output longitudinal landcover data (i.e. like vegematic in heatsource 7).
 - User control over bottom reflection.
 - Input option for solar radiation measurements.